JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Setting up and running an evaluation with JUGE

 \subsection{Evaluation execution and results processing}

-Once the benchmarks and meta-parameters are defined, \juge can start the evaluation by running different commands from the home directory of the tool in the Docker image (\eg \texttt{/home/randoop} in the example of \autoref{fig:architecture}).
-We summarize hereafter the main steps and commands to use during the evaluation.\footnote{Details on how to start the Docker container and on the different commands available in \juge are provided in the documentation at \url{https://github.com/JUnitContest/JUGE/blob/master/docs/}.} If the available hardware allows it, it is possible to run several Docker containers in parallel (instantiated from the same \juge Docker image), each responsible for executing a different generator.
-One should, however, be cautious not to overload the machine as it could impact the execution of the generators and provoke timeouts.
-Ideally, different Docker containers should be run on independent machines with the same hardware configuration.
-Practically, if this is not possible, we strongly recommend doing some initial tests to determine the adequate number of parallel Docker containers to avoid undesirable side effects. \paragraph{Unit test generation.} To start the unit test generation, one can run the following commands:
+Once the benchmarks and meta-parameters are defined, \juge can start the evaluation by running different commands from the home directory of the tool in the Docker image (\eg \texttt{/home/mytool} in the example of \autoref{fig:architecture}).
+We summarize hereafter the main steps and commands to use during the evaluation.\footnote{Details on how to start the Docker container, and the different commands available in \juge are available in the documentation at \url{https://github.com/JUnitContest/JUGE/blob/master/docs/}.} If the available hardware allows it, it is possible to run several Docker containers in parallel (instantiated from the same \juge Docker image), each responsible for executing a different generator.
+One should, however, be cautious to avoid overloading the machine as it could impact the execution of the generators and provoke timeouts.
+Different Docker containers should be run on independent machines with the same hardware configuration.
+Practically, if this is not possible, we strongly recommend doing some initial tests to determine the adequate number of parallel Docker containers to avoid undesirable side effects.